chevere/workflow/README.md

 ## Running a Workflow

-To run a Workflow use the `run` function by passing a Workflow and an `array` for its variables (if any).
+To run a Workflow use the `run` function by passing a Workflow and its variables (if any).

 ```php
 use function Chevere\Workflow\run;